cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/overview/index.rst

 API contract changes
 ~~~~~~~~~~~~~~~~~~~~

 The API contract is not locked and might change.
-If the contractchanges, Rackspace will
+If the contract changes, Rackspace will
 notify customers in release notes.